 - a.
-Registration can be made on the parish website, www.stfrancisholland.org or during the week, Monday through Friday at the Parish Office located at 195 W. 13th St. - b.
+Registration can be made on the parish website, www.stfrancisholland.org, after mass at the Information Desk, or during the week, Monday through Friday at the Parish Office located at 195 W. 13th St. - b.
 You are expected to attend Mass faithfully on the weekends, and offer yourselves for service in the parish community. - c.
-Weddings for persons who are not parishioners of St. Francis can only take place if the pastor of the bride or groom extends permission.
+Weddings for persons who are not parishioners of St. Francis will only take place in exceptional circumstances and require permission of St. Francis and the pastor of the bride or groom.